MEDICINE FROM NATURE|

 The medicinal effects of plants are a result of the combination of secondary metabolites that are present in it.

 It is estimated that as many as 10,000 different phytochemicals potentially may affect diseases.

-Although there are far more, these have not yet chemically been characterized.
+Although there are far more, many have not yet chemically been characterized.

 These phytochemicals in freshly harvested plant foods can be destroyed or even removed by some processing techniques such as cooking.

 Fruit and vegetables also contain vitamins, such as A, C and E as well minerals such as calcium and zinc.